Action on Emergency Department Lengths of Stay

 Your source for current, accurate information on the progress being made to improve emergency care for all Albertans.

 Transparency is important.
-That’s why Alberta Health Services (AHS) and Alberta Health (AH) are inviting you to track the progress being made at some of the province’s biggest and busiest emergency departments.
+That is why Alberta Health Services (AHS) and Alberta Health (AH) invite you to track the progress being made at some of the province’s biggest and busiest emergency departments.

-This is an encouraging sign for a problem with no quick fixes.
-There were more than 2 million visits paid to Alberta emergency departments during the fiscal year ending March 31, 2012.
-The challenge of meeting this demand is compounded by spikes in emergency department visits – during influenza season, for instance – that can stress the overall health system and cause delays in the delivery of care.
+There are well over 2 million visits paid to Alberta emergency departments every year.
+The challenge of meeting this demand is compounded by spikes in emergency department visits – during influenza season, for instance – that can stress the overall health system.

 Albertans are invited to provide feedback and/or share their ideas on how to improve emergency care by emailing us at email@example.com.